-D. Covariance and correlation matrices
+E. Covariance and correlation matrices

 We are now in a position where we can define the structures that can be used to store self- and cross- covariance information.
 Both self- and cross- covariance information can be stored in <covariance> elements, either as absolute or relative covariances.
-However, while a selfcovariance is a full-fledged covariance in its own right, a cross-covariance is only a part of a larger covariance.
-So, we can convert a self-covariance into an uncertainty vector and a correlation matrix and the result will not introduce more couplings to other data.
-On the other hand, a cross-correlation does require linking the crosscorrelation matrix with the two separate uncertainty vectors, introducing additionally (and needless) complexity.
+The self-covariance can be converted into an uncertainty vector and a correlation matrix and the result will not introduce more couplings to other data.
+While a self-covariance is a full-fledged covariance in its own right, a cross-covariance is only a part of a larger covariance.

-To store just the covariances, we define a <covariance> element whose structure is shown in Figure 27, panel (a).
+To store just the covariances, we define a <covariance> element whose structure is shown in Figure 30, panel (a).
 In this element, we note the presence of <row> and <column> elements.
 These elements connect the covariance to the underlying data being described and contain required <grid> elements described in the previous two sections.
 Because self-covariance data connects only one data set to itself, it has the same row <grid>s and column.
 On the other hand, cross-covariance data must have different rows and columns that depend on the data getting correlated.
 The requirements of a covariance are:

-Requirement 37: <covariance> and <correlation>
+Requirement 45: <covariance>

-- 37.1 The format shall have a spot for optional documentation - 37.2 The format shall have a <row> element which includes a link to the original underlying data and the <grid> elements to decide the data to cell in the matrix mapping.
+- 45.1 The data structure shall have a spot for optional documentation - 45.2 The data structure shall have a <row> element which includes a link to the original underlying data.
+The row must also be associated